huww98/TimeChart/README.md

 * `chart.dispose()`: Dispose all the resources used by this chart instance.
   Note: We use shadow root to protect the chart from unintended style conflict.
 However, there is no easy way to remove the shadow root after dispose.

+* `chart.onResize()`: Calculate size after layout changes.
+  This method is automatically called when window size changed.
+  However, if there are some layout changes that TimeChart is unaware of, you need to call this method manually.

 ## Interaction

 With touch screen: